TIEmerald/KNVAppleKnowledgeBase/Memory_Management/README.md

 ----
 ## General Information
 - Objective C provides two ways for memory management - MRR (Manual Retain-Release) and ARC (Automatic Reference Counting).
 Both of them are using "Reference Count" model to achieve memory management. (??? via NSObject-Class inside Foundation framwork, and Runtime Environment ???)
+- Swift uses Automatic Reference Counting (ARC) to track and manage your app's memory usage.
+    - Please be aware of that Reference counting applies only to instances of classes.
+Structures and enumerations are value types, not reference types, and are not stored and passed by reference.

 ## Reference Count
 Reference Count is a simple and efficient way to manage object's lifecycle.